 On June 11, 1814, during the War of 1812, British forces burned and plundered a number of ships at Scituate.
-A few months later Keeper Bates and most of his family were temporarily away from the light, leaving his 21-year old daughter Rebecca and her younger sister Abigail in charge, along with a younger brother.
+A few months later, Keeper Bates and most of his family were temporarily away from the light, leaving his twenty-one-year-old daughter Rebecca and her younger sister Abigail in charge, along with a younger brother.
 The girls were horrified to spy the British warship La Hogue anchored in the harbor along with redcoat-filled barges rowing toward shore.
-Hurriedly, they sent the boy running to warn Scituate village.
+Hurriedly, they sent the boy running to warn Scituate Village.

 Rebecca knew she could kill one or two of the British with a musket, but realized the others would retaliate on the village.
 And during the embargo, the town could scarcely stand to lose the two vessels at the wharf loaded with flour.

 Rebecca told her sister to take up the drum and she’d grab her fife.
 “I was fond of military music and could play four tunes on the fife —Yankee Doodle was my masterpiece,” Rebecca said.
 The girls hastily took cover behind a dense stand of cedar trees, playing louder and louder hoping to deceive the British into believing an American militia was massing to meet them.
 The British withdrew, and thus the famous story of Scituate’s Army of Two was born.
 The fife played by Rebecca is still on display in the keeper’s house.